zaborch1k/sh1t-plus-plus/README.md

 # **SH1T ++ (Sigmy Hotyat 1zuchyt' This!)**
 ## FAQ
 ### *- Why Do **I** Need to Use It Errday?*
-### - We have a whole universe of satisfied customers:
+### - 'Cause u won't be able to stop!
+Jokes aside.
+We have a whole universe of satisfied customers:

 > *"If You A **Sigma**, Start Using This Right Now"* - Ilon ~~M~~Cask